A look at COVID-19 vaccinations in Canada on Tuesday, Feb. 9, 2021

 Newfoundland is reporting 2,516 new vaccinations administered over the past seven days for a total of 12,596 doses given.
 The province has administered doses at a rate of 24.055 per 1,000.
 There were zero new vaccines delivered to Newfoundland for a total of 17,475 doses delivered so far.
 The province has received enough of the vaccine to give 3.3 per cent of its population a single dose.
 The province has used 72.08 per cent of its available vaccine supply.

-Nova Scotia is reporting 3,313 new vaccinations administered over the past seven days for a total of 18,219 doses given.
-The province has administered doses at a rate of 18.669 per 1,000.
-There were zero new vaccines delivered to Nova Scotia for a total of 30,800 doses delivered so far.
-The province has received enough of the vaccine to give 3.2 per cent of its population a single dose.
-The province has used 59.15 per cent of its available vaccine supply.
+Nova Scotia is reporting 3,661 new vaccinations administered over the past seven days for a total of 18,826 doses given.
+The province has administered doses at a rate of 19.291 per 1,000.
+There were 4,000 new vaccines delivered to Nova Scotia for a total of 34,800 doses delivered so far.
+The province has received enough of the vaccine to give 3.6 per cent of its population a single dose.
+The province has used 54.1 per cent of its available vaccine supply.

-Quebec is reporting 2,638 new vaccinations administered for a total of 259,188 doses given.
-The province has administered doses at a rate of 30.291 per 1,000.
-There were 38,200 new vaccines delivered to Quebec for a total of 294,825 doses delivered so far.
+Quebec is reporting 3,406 new vaccinations administered for a total of 262,594 doses given.
+The province has administered doses at a rate of 30.689 per 1,000.
+There were zero new vaccines delivered to Quebec for a total of 294,825 doses delivered so far.
 The province has received enough of the vaccine to give 3.4 per cent of its population a single dose.
-The province has used 87.91 per cent of its available vaccine supply.
+The province has used 89.07 per cent of its available vaccine supply.

-Manitoba is reporting 907 new vaccinations administered for a total of 48,187 doses given.
-The province has administered doses at a rate of 34.994 per 1,000.
-There were 8,100 new vaccines delivered to Manitoba for a total of 66,090 doses delivered so far.
+Manitoba is reporting 1,186 new vaccinations administered for a total of 49,373 doses given.
+The province has administered doses at a rate of 35.855 per 1,000.
+There were zero new vaccines delivered to Manitoba for a total of 66,090 doses delivered so far.
 The province has received enough of the vaccine to give 4.8 per cent of its population a single dose.
-The province has used 72.91 per cent of its available vaccine supply.
+The province has used 74.71 per cent of its available vaccine supply.

-Saskatchewan is reporting 1,733 new vaccinations administered for a total of 42,987 doses given.
-The province has administered doses at a rate of 36.456 per 1,000.
-There were 6,000 new vaccines delivered to Saskatchewan for a total of 44,575 doses delivered so far.
+Saskatchewan is reporting 1,534 new vaccinations administered for a total of 44,521 doses given.
+The province has administered doses at a rate of 37.757 per 1,000.
+There were zero new vaccines delivered to Saskatchewan for a total of 44,575 doses delivered so far.
 The province has received enough of the vaccine to give 3.8 per cent of its population a single dose.
-The province has used 96.44 per cent of its available vaccine supply.
+The province has used 99.88 per cent of its available vaccine supply.

-British Columbia is reporting 4,932 new vaccinations administered for a total of 154,496 doses given.
-The province has administered doses at a rate of 30.107 per 1,000.
-There were 16,700 new vaccines delivered to British Columbia for a total of 172,950 doses delivered so far.
+British Columbia is reporting 1,089 new vaccinations administered for a total of 155,585 doses given.
+The province has administered doses at a rate of 30.319 per 1,000.
+There were zero new vaccines delivered to British Columbia for a total of 172,950 doses delivered so far.
 The province has received enough of the vaccine to give 3.4 per cent of its population a single dose.
-The province has used 89.33 per cent of its available vaccine supply.
+The province has used 89.96 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 12,241 doses given.
-The territory has administered doses at a rate of 271.305 per 1,000.
+The Northwest Territories are reporting 225 new vaccinations administered for a total of 12,466 doses given.
+The territory has administered doses at a rate of 276.292 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 14,400 doses delivered so far.
 The territory has received enough of the vaccine to give 32 per cent of its population a single dose.
-The territory has used 85.01 per cent of its available vaccine supply.
+The territory has used 86.57 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.